potiuk/airflow/BREEZE.rst

      ./breeze prepare-provider-packages

 If you run this command without packages, you will prepare all packages, you can however specify providers that you would like to build.
-By default only ``wheel`` packages are prepared, but you can change it providing optional --package-format flag.
+By default ``both`` types of packages are prepared ( ``wheel`` and ``sdist``, but you can change it providing optional --package-format flag.

 .. code-block:: bash

-     ./breeze prepare-provider-packages --package-format=both google amazon
+     ./breeze prepare-provider-packages google amazon

 You can also prepare backport provider packages, if you specify ``--backport`` flag.
 You can read more about backport packages in `dev <dev/README.md>`_

 .. code-block:: bash

-     ./breeze prepare-provider-packages --backports --package-format=both google amazon
+     ./breeze prepare-provider-packages --backports google amazon

 You can see all providers available by running this command: